How Universal Design Helps You

 All the components of UD are there but the space is not.
 You will learn why space always matters for good UD on the Blog.

-This pink door makes finding the entrance easy.
+The pink door makes finding the entrance easy.
 The zigzag path leads to the door.
-There are no steps preventing you from getting to the door, this is called zero entry in UD.
+There are no steps,this is zero entry in UD.
 Learn more about zero entry on the Blog.

 The entrance has many UD features: Easy to find Front door , a bench, lighting, a large covered porch, or shelter.
 More on UD and Shelter on the Blog.